Asthma and schoolAsthma action plan - school; Wheezing - school; Reactive airway disease - school; Bronchial asthma - school

 Children with asthma need a lot of support at school.
 They may need help from school staff to keep their asthma under control and to be able to do school activities.

 Asthma is a disease that causes the airways to swell and get narrow.
 It leads to wheezing, shortness of breath, chest tightness, and coughing....

 You should give your child's school staff an asthma action plan that tells them how to take care of your child's asthma.
 Ask your child's doctor to write one.

 The student and school staff should follow this asthma action plan.
 Your child should be able to take asthma medicines at school when needed.

-What Should Be in Your Child's School Asthma Plan
+What Should be in Your Child’s School Asthma Action Plan?

-- Your child's school asthma plan should include:
+Your child's school asthma action plan should include:

 - A brief history of your child's asthma

-- A list of triggers that make your child's asthma worse.
-These might be:
+Include a list of triggers that make your child's asthma worse, such as: